NovaBay Pharmaceuticals Inc. (NBY) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $2.80, which is $2.71 above the current price.
 NBY currently public float of 54.47M and currently shorts hold a 1.34% ratio of that float.
-Today, the average trading volume of NBY was 1.27M shares.
+Today, the average trading volume of NBY was 1.32M shares.

 NBY’s Market Performance